whilyhamara/ruangbea/README.md

 <h4>Additional Notes</h4>
 <ul>
-  <li>This application is built only for learning purposes and not for commercial purposes</li>
+  <li>This application was built only for learning purposes and not for commercial purposes</li>
   <li>Please use everything wisely</li>
 </ul>
 =======